Jury Information

 Jury Selection Process

 When jurors arrive at the court they are given a brief introduction to the selection process and some basic information about what is expected of them as jurors.
 At approximately 1:30 p.m. the actual selection process begins.
-A jury panel is selected one-by-one for each case that is ready for trial in the coming month.
+A jury panel is selected one-by-one for each case that is ready for trial in the coming weeks.
 Six jurors are picked for each case along with up to two alternates.
-Alternates need only appear for trials if called by the court.
-Depending on how many cases are ready, it is possible an individual could be picked to serve on more than one jury.
-It is also possible they will not be picked for any; in which case their commitment to this court for at least the following year would be completed.
+Alternates need only appear for trial if called by the court.

-Those who are picked as jurors need to call (616) 530-7363 after 5:00pm the day before the case is set for trial to determine whether you must appear in court.
-Once they serve on those cases their obligation is finished for at least one year.
+Those who are picked as jurors need to call (616) 530-7363 after 5:00pm the day before the case is set for trial to determine whether they must appear in court.
+Once a juror serves on a jury they are exempt from serving again in any court for a period of one year.